3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Related Works

 \section{Related Works}

-\textbf{3D Gaussian Splatting (3DGS)} is an effective explicit representation that models 3D scenes or objects using Gaussian blobs -- small, continuous Gaussian functions distributed across 3D space, enabling faster rendering.
-Recent works~\citep{ shen2024gaussian, liu2024citygaussian, lee2024compact} have shown that 3DGS is highly suitable for dynamic scene modeling.
-Additionally, some studies~\citep{lin2024vastgaussian, zhang2024garfield++, xiong2024sa, wang2024pygs, liu2024efficientgs, feng2024flashgs} also demonstrate its efficiency in processing large-scale 3D scene data.
-A key focus of recent 3DGS research is integrating semantic understanding to enhance perception capabilities.
-Researchers~\citep{zhou2024feature, qin2024langsplat, shi2024language, zuo2024fmgs} leverage advanced 2D foundational models, such as SAM~\citep{kirillov2023segment} and CLIP~\citep{radford2021learning}, along with feature extraction methods like DINO~\citep{zhang2022dino}, to boost perception effectiveness.
-Unlike previous methods that often overlook specific challenges of 3D Object Detection (3DOD), our approach uniquely introduces Boundary Guidance and Box-Focused Sampling, marking the first exploration of 3DGS as a representation for the 3D object detection task.
+\textbf{3D Gaussian Splatting (3DGS)} is an effective explicit representation that models 3D scenes or objects using Gaussian blobs -- small, continuous Gaussian functions distributed across 3D space.
+Recent works~\cite{ shen2024gaussian, liu2024citygaussian, lee2024compact,zhong2025taming} have shown that 3DGS is highly suitable for dynamic scene modeling.
+Additionally, some studies~\cite{lin2024vastgaussian, zhang2024garfield++, xiong2024sa, wang2024pygs, liu2024efficientgs, feng2024flashgs} also demonstrate its efficiency in processing large-scale 3D scene data.
+Works~\cite{zhou2024feature, qin2024langsplat, shi2024language, zuo2024fmgs, gu2025egolifter} leverage advanced 2D foundational models, such as SAM~\cite{kirillov2023segment} and CLIP~\cite{radford2021learning}, along with feature extraction methods like DINO~\cite{zhang2022dino}, to boost perception effectiveness.
+Unlike previous methods that often overlook specific challenges of indoor 3D Object Detection (3DOD), our approach uniquely introduces Boundary Guidance and Box-Focused Sampling, marking the first exploration of 3DGS as a representation for the indoor 3D object detection task.